 But now in all the verticals, people are looking for advanced solutions and that’s very welcoming for us.
 We can convince customers of the next-generation technologies like IoT.
 The world’s largest IoT project – the smart metering energy efficiency services project is going live right now in India, where more than 2.5 million smart meters have gone live from our cloud platform.

 Banks are implementing multiple channels and we are playing a crucial role there also.
 Government organisations also are implementing the G2C – Government to Citizen services.
-Now portals for Mudra Yojans, Startup India or Standup India are allowing people to just log in and apply and they get facilities online.
+Now portals for Mudra Yojans, Startup India or Standup India are allowing people to just log in and apply and get facilities online.
 So, all these kinds of technologies, which are benefiting the citizens directly, are being implemented and we are playing a crucial role over there.

 Piyush Somani: The trend will continue and I don’t think that trend can be reversed.
-Now, people have understood that they cannot risk any more.
+Now, people have understood that they cannot risk anymore.
 Even if the pandemic comes to a complete end, you have to be self-dependent – Athmanirbhar is not an option, but it’s a compulsion.

 So to be self-dependent, and self-reliant – Athmanirbhar, you have to implement a digital transformation, and completely digitalise your business.
-And let people experience all the services from your business should be available online.
+And let people experience all the services from your business that should be available online.

 People should be able to work online, customers should be able to communicate online and get all facilities online.
 So, there’s a long way, yet to be covered by all the organisations in India.
 Where we are today, we are not even probably 1% of what we will be in 2035.